Random motion on finite rings, I: commutative rings: Eigenvalues and Multiplicities

 The relaxation time is a rough estimate of the time to convergence to the stationary distribution.
 The mixing time is a more precise estimate, which will be discussed in Section~\ref{sec:mixing-zpk}.
 In this section we prove Theorem~\ref{thm:spectrum-general} that describes the eigenvalues of $M_R$ and deduce its corollaries for principal ideal rings and finite chain rings.

 Let $R$ be a finite commutative ring with identity.
 Recall that for $a \in R$, $I_a$ denotes the principal ideal generated by $a$ and $\phi$ is the fixed set of generators of distinct principal ideals of $R$.
 Moreover, we have an equivalence relation for $a,b \in R$ whenever $I_a = I_b$.
 We denote the set of equivalence classes under this relation by $\Phi$.
 The set $\Phi$ has a natural poset structure, where $a < b$ if $I_b \subsetneq I_a$.
 See Figure~\ref{fig:eg-poset-prin-ideal} for an illustration for the Galois ring $\mathbb{Z}_4[t]/ \langle t^2 \rangle$, which is not a principal ideal ring.
-In general, this poset is not a lattice.
+In general, this poset is not a lattice, unlike the poset of ideals.
+From the definitions of $I_a$ and $\phi$ it is clear that